 The pilot suffered minor injuries and was flown to a hospital by another helicopter.

 Below is the complete text of the Brief.
 (We added the photo taken by 9News):

 Occurrence Briefs are concise reports that detail the facts surrounding a transport safety occurrence, as received in the initial notification and any follow-up enquiries.
 They provide an opportunity to share safety messages in the absence of an investigation.

-What happened On 13 November 2019, a Bell 214B helicopter was water bombing during fire control operations near Pechey, Queensland.
+On 13 November 2019, a Bell 214B helicopter was water bombing during fire control operations near Pechey, Queensland.
 At 1344 Eastern Standard Time, the helicopter approached the bushfire downwind and down hill from the north-west at about 60 knots, and made a descending right-hand turn back into wind over the fire.

 The descent was continued towards the drop zone.
 The airspeed was further slowed and the height was reduced to about 150 feet above ground level (50 feet above treetop level).
 The pilot then released the load of water before departing the drop area into rising terrain.
 The pilot heard the low rotor RPM warning and had insufficient altitude and clearance from obstacles to recover the rotor RPM and continue flying.
 He was concerned that further actions required to recover the rotor RPM would result in the helicopter possibly striking trees or ending up in the actively burning fire.